zp9763/GoGoal/README.md

-# CMU-67743
+# GoGoal
-Mobile App Project of Team 17
+Mobile app project of CMU 67743 course built by team 17.